dlandolf/Human-Robot-Handover/README.md

 <img src="cameraArmDemo.gif" />

 ### Node Graph Demonstration

-Some states in the node graph can be disabled / enabled if needed, links between states can be deleted which will disable the respective state transition or new links can be created in order to change the flow of events (for example after the handover is performed, stop the application etc.)
+The current state of the robot is highlighted in the node graph.
+It can also be used to customize the flow of events by enabling / disabling states, by deleting links which will disable the respective state transition or by creating new links (for example after the handover is performed, stop the application etc.).

 <img src="imguiDemo.gif" />